open-policy-agent/gatekeeper/website/docs/validating-admission-policy.md

             generateVAP: true
             ...
 ```

 Constraints will follow the behavior defined by `--create-vap-binding-for-constraints` flag to generate K8s Validating Admission Policy Binding.
 By default, `--create-vap-binding-for-constraints` is set to `false`.

+> [!TIP]
+> In the event K8s Validating Admission Controller fails open, Gatekeeper admission webhook can act as a backup.